tambetvali/LaegnaAIHDvisualization/Geneticar.md

   trained roles or tendencies.
 Left alone, they utilize each of this, like both having some of the both chromosomes - and the chromosomes, they are similar and might behave the same, sometimes for some reasons.

+> Atomic feminism and mascunism of X and Y chromosomes :)

 Atom is a dot field
 -